 Things to Know When Owning a Russian Blue Cat:

 Although she is a sweet pet, and may even be suitable for owners that suffer cat allergies, the Russian Blue isn’t the best choice for all owners.
 Consider the factors below before taking a Russian Blue into your home and your life.

 Food & Diet Requirements

-The Russian Blue is quiet and relaxed, but he is also strong and muscular.
-Regular physical exercise is important for his development and to ensure that he remains healthy, but this breed will not be concerned with getting too much exercise.
-Teach him to play fetch, let him out for exercise, or take your Blue on regular walks to ensure that he is getting the movement he needs.
+The Russian Blue is quiet and relaxed, but she is also strong and muscular.
+Regular physical exercise is important for his development and to ensure that she remains healthy, but this breed will not be concerned with getting too much exercise.

 Although some owners may scoff at the idea of training a cat, all cats can be trained to some extent, and some breeds are especially trainable.
 The combination of intelligence, intrigue, and a desire for tidbits and treats make the Russian Blue a prime candidate for training.
 Ensure you continue to reward them every time they perform the correct action, whether it is fetching a toy and retrieving it or using the litter tray, and they will eventually perform the action without the need for a treat.